 - Mental Status Exam

 If any of these assessment experiences are only available to students under certain circumstances, please indicate:

-- Testing and assessments offered to the extern are solely based on needs of the agency; Hence, it is hard to predict the number and mix in advance.
-There is not a required admission test battery for the AFT Program.
-Most requests for psychological testing are initiated by other therapists within the Adolescent Family Treatment Program (AFT).
+- Testing and assessment opportunities available for the extern are solely based on needs of the agency; Hence, it is hard to predict the number and mix in advance.
+There is not a required admission test battery for clients entering the AFT Program.
+Most requests for psychological testing are initiated by other therapists within the Adolescent Family Treatment Program (AFT) though we do occasionally receive testing requests from other programs.
 The specific psychological, cognitive, and academic tests used in any assessment are tailored to answer the referring therapist's questions.

 - The extern will conduct risk assessment evaluations of adolescents who were involved in misconduct involving cyber-harassment and/or sexting (TUTER and TEACH).
 The extern will perform a general clinical intake of clients entering these programs.
 In addition, they will administer one or more psychological tests as part of the admission evaluation.
 Students will present these cases in an intake meeting to the treatment team working within the TUTER and TEACH programs.